au-ts/lionsos_docs/content/docs/use/integration.md

   clients a virtualiser component has).

-We have encountered these problems in our [Kitty reference system](/docs/kitty) and are working on improved/extra tooling in order to make the development of a LionsOS system signficantly easier.
+We have encountered these problems in our [Kitty reference system](/docs/kitty) and are working on improved/extra tooling in order to make the development of a LionsOS system significantly easier.

-This invovles a way of auto-generating information about the system for components to consume as well as auto-generating the SDF file itself based on some higher-level specification.
+This involves a way of auto-generating information about the system for components to consume as well as auto-generating the SDF file itself based on some higher-level specification.

 ## Build System